-CSD 0207 (Charge calculations, allocation and aggregation) details how Settlement calculations are determined by CMOS for each Service Component of a SPID.
-In total, there are up to 12 Service Components, five for water services and seven for sewerage services.
-For water services these are:
+CSD 0207 (Charge calculations, allocation and aggregation) (link to new code location CSD 0207) details how Settlement calculations are determined by CMOS for each Service Component of a SPID.
+In total, there are up to 12 Service Components, five for water services and seven for sewerage services:

 Charges for Service Components will rely on authorised tariffs created by wholesalers within CMOS.
 For each SPID, CMOS identifies the relevant data from the tariff for its list of charging elements.

 In most cases, if the data is missing, the SPID will appear in the User Exceptions Report (Disaggregated Report Part 4) where the missing data item will be listed.
 If the data is not missing, the calculations will involve data from each wholesaler's tariff and the data items contained within CMOS and follow the algorithms listed in CSD 0207 (Link as above).